lnlp/LMIC-node/README.md

 To make LMIC-node do other, more useful things e.g. reading values from a temperature and humidity sensor or from a water-level sensor and sending these via uplink messages, requires modifying and extending the source code.

 Most of the source code is boiler plate code that does not need to be changed.
 Code for things like adding support for sensors or implement other downlink commands is called *User Code*.
-In `LMIC-node.cpp` two sections in the source code are marked as *User Code*.
+In `LMIC-node.cpp` three sections in the source code are marked as *User Code*.
 In `platformio.ini` one section is marked for User Code where additional libraries for User Code can be added.
 Try to put your user code in these sections (this will prevent accidentally messing things up).

 If you are aware of what you are doing you are of course free to change every single line of code to your needs, but if this is new to you it might be safer to restrict modifications to the user code sections.